-These instructions assume you acquired your certificate containing a full chain from Thawte and that steps from another provider may differ.
+These instructions assume you acquired your certificate containing a full chain.

 Note: To renew or upgrade an existing certificate please follow the same steps as for a new certificate, however, use a different name for the keystore file, for example, -keystore .keystoreNew

 Quick Links to Sections in this article:

 An installation of Java JDK is required to proceed.
 The keytool and java commands must be recognized system-wide.

 Amazon Corretto Windows Installer: https://corretto.aws/downloads/latest/amazon-corretto-8-x64-windows-jdk.msi